New Jersey lawmakers approve judicial pension measure

 New Jersey, like other states, has more than one pension fund, including one that is only for its judges and justices.

-Democratic state senators said on Monday that the judicial pension fund has about $280.5 million less than it needs to pay out to current and future retirees.
+Democratic state senators said on Monday that the judicial pension fund has about $280.5 million less that it needs to pay out to current and future retirees.

 The fund has 52 percent of the money it should contain, making it the "most unstable" of New Jersey's pension funds, the senators said.